 Monken said Wednesday that Robinson’s rehab “is going really good” and the team’s training staff “is very pleased where he’s at.”

 “He’s worked really hard at it,” Monken said.
-“You can see him walking around out here, He doesn’t a big, lunky knee brace.
+“You can see him walking around out here, He doesn’t have a big, lunky knee brace.
 He’s able to do some straight ahead stuff.
 So, he’s coming around.”

 Robinson suffered a season-ending ACL tear against Wake Forest on Oct.
 8, 2022.
 The junior was off to a sensational start with 321 rushing yards, 135 receiving yards and Army’s first punt return touchdown since 2007.